enfantbenidedieu/ggcorrplot/stable/introduction.rst

 -------------------

 .. note::
-   **ggcorrplot** is a comprehensive library for visualization of a correlation matrix.
+   **ggcorrplot** is a comprehensive library for visualization a correlation matrix.
    The **ggcorrplot** package can be used to **visualize easily** a **correlation matrix** using ``plotnine``.
    It provides a solution for **reordering** the correlation matrix and displays the **significance level** on the correlogram.
    It includes also a function for computing a matrix of **correlation p-values**.